-The Company will also periodically make technology investments in certain non-consolidated third-parties.
-These equity investments are accounted for in accordance with ASC 321, Investments - Equity Securities.
-Equity investments that do not have readily determinable fair values, and where the Company has not identified any observable events that would cause adjustment of the valuation to date, are held at cost.
-These technology investments totaled \$16.8 million and \$4.0 million as of December 31, 2021 and December 31, 2020, respectively.
-These investments are classified within Long-Term Investments in the consolidated balance sheet and are not included within the tables below.
-The \$12.8 million increase in the balance of these technology investments are a result of additional investments with third-parties for potential automotive and medical devices use-cases.
+The Company has made technology investments in certain non-consolidated affiliates for ownership interests of less than 20% (where the Company does not have the ability to exercise significant influence).
+These equity investments are accounted for in accordance with ASC 321.
+These equity investments that do not have readily determinable fair values, and where the Company has not identified any observable events that would cause adjustment of the valuation to date, are then held at cost.
+These technology investments totaled \$17.1 million and \$16.8 million as of December 31, 2022 and December 31, 2021, respectively.
+As of December 31, 2022, \$3.8 million of these investments are classified within Short-Term Investments in the consolidated balance sheets. \$13.3 million and \$16.8 million of these investments are classified within Long-Term Investments in the consolidated balance sheets as of December 31, 2022 and December 31, 2021, respectively.

-Assets or liabilities that have recurring fair value measurements are shown below as of December 31, 2021 and December 31, 2020:
+Assets or liabilities that have recurring fair value measurements are shown below as of December 31, 2022 and December 31, 2021: